bozhidarzlatev/threads-app-clone/README.md

 - Delete Posts: Users can delete their own posts.
 - Like Posts: Users can like any post to express approval.
 - Reply to Threads: Reply to threads to engage in conversations.
-- Chat with Other Users: Real-time messaging.
+- Chat with Other Users: Real-time messaging, statuses, seen status, notifications
+- Freeze profile

 ## Stack
 - This app was built with the MERN Stack: